AMSUCF/ComicsAndImageText/index.md

 - Experimental webcomics and zines
 - Motion comics and interactive work

 Through our attention will be primarily focused on the recent state of comics and comic studies as a field, lectures and discussions will draw in historical perspectives on each form, as well as the shifting impact of cultural discourse and conflict on how comics are perceived.
 Assignments include weekly discussions with shared close readings; comic annotation; and an iterative conference-length or short journal research paper.
-Venues recommended for the paper include graduate-student friendly journals such as [*The Comics Grid*](https://www.comicsgrid.com/); [*ImageText: Interdisciplinary Comic Studies*](http://imagetext.english.ufl.edu/); [*Transformative Works and Cultures*](https://journal.transformativeworks.org/index.php/twc); and relevant conferences (such as **Console-ing Passions**, which will be hosted at UCF in Summer 2022).
+Venues recommended for the paper include graduate-student friendly journals such as [*The Comics Grid*](https://www.comicsgrid.com/); [*ImageText: Interdisciplinary Comic Studies*](http://imagetext.english.ufl.edu/); [*Transformative Works and Cultures*](https://journal.transformativeworks.org/index.php/twc); and relevant conferences.

 Each week, plan on following following instructions in online modules regarding readings and online exercises.
 Each module will be divided into three sections:

 - **Weekly readings.** Complete this combination of primary and secondary texts prior to engaging with the rest of the module.
 The full schedule of required readings is listed in the syllabus: additional recommended readings will be provided in each module.
 - **Analysis.** A combination of prerecorded lectures, recommended readings and viewings, and annotations from the instructor for reflection.
-In addition, optional live sessions will offer opportunities to gather for group discussion.
-Recordings will be available after all optional live sessions.
 - **Discussion.** A weekly discussion will focus on progress towards the course paper, with opportunities to share and reflect upon the works with your peers.
 Discussions are required, and will be graded on completion.

 ---